elephantscale/es-training-new/machine-learning/generic/Feature-Engineering.md

     _"Using transformations of raw input data to create new features to be used in ML model"_

  * Feature Engineering examples
-    - Join two database tables to have all data in one place
+    - Data cleanup
     - Convert to same units of measurements  (imperial to metric)
-    - Enriching data by combining with other data sources e.g. combining house sales prices with census data
+    - Enriching data by combining with other data sources (e.g. combining house sales prices with census data)

 Notes: